 How Can NGINX Help?

-NGINX is not only the fastest web server around, it can also be deployed as a cloud‑native, easy-to-use API gateway.
+NGINX is a lightweight, cloud‑native API gateway that you can deploy across clouds and on-premises environments.
 Configuring NGINX as an API gateway enables you to protect APIs with rate‑limiting policies, enforce specific request methods, and provide fine‑grained access control.

 NGINX as an API gateway is also a high-performance and CI/CD-friendly solution with advanced security.
 To learn more, read our blog series Deploying NGINX as an API Gateway.